 There are three kinds of economy seats on Cebu Pacific: Premium, Standard Plus and Standard.
 I always pay to book a seat on Cebu Pacific since it’s not very expensive and you don’t want to get stuck in a random middle or at the back of the plane where the seats get even narrower.

 For those preferring more space and those traveling in pairs, I often recommend taking advantage of booking an extra seat next to you.
 It’s inexpensive and makes the experience more comfortable.
+You can use the table on the extra seat for your drinks and stow your carry-on underneath.

 Personally, I prefer to sit somewhere around row 8 and purchase the seat next to me, too.
 If I can manage an aisle seat in the center section (D or F), there’s going to be nobody next to me trying to get out for the whole flight.
 Plus, from this area, I’m always off the plane relatively quickly.

 Cebu Pacific has an app that allows you to check in online, so it’s best to download this and keep it updated on your phone.
+You can check in online from 48 hours before your flight up to 2 hours before for international flights or 1 hour before for domestic flights, and you should.

-You can check in online from 48 hours before your flight, and you should.
-You’ll get the best choice of seats and the peace of mind of having checked in before you even get to the airport.
-At the airport, you can use the boarding pass on your phone for domestic flights or have it printed off at a kiosk, which will also print your bag tags.
+At the airport, you can use the digital boarding pass on your phone for domestic flights when you don’t have checked bags, or have it printed off at a self-service kiosk, which will also print your bag tags.

 Cebu is one of those airlines that’s so strict I get out the measuring tape and luggage scales before leaving home.
 I also know I won’t be able to turn up to the gate with a roller bag, a laptop bag and a duty-free bag.
 It’s two items total, strict weight and dimension limits, and they’ll absolutely make me pay to check anything else into the baggage hold.

-Unusually for a low-cost carrier, Cebu Pacific will check through your luggage if you have a connecting flight.
-The exception to this is for international to domestic connections, where you’ll need to reclaim your bags before going through customs.
+Unusually for a low-cost carrier, Cebu Pacific will check through your luggage if you have a connecting flight on the same booking, with bags tagged through to your final destination.

-If you’re hungry or thirsty onboard, you’ll need to pay.
-There’s no free anything, not even water, so do consider buying a big bottle of water at the airport or filling up your own reusable bottle after security.
+Do consider buying a big bottle of water at the airport or filling up your own reusable bottle after security.

 There’s no inflight entertainment or Wi-Fi onboard, so make sure you bring a book and load whatever you want onto your devices.
 And always come with them fully charged.
 I also always travel with a portable rechargeable power bank so nothing goes dark on my flight.